iamaldren/ajt/README.md

 2. This is only good for 1 to 1 mapping of fields, and can't handle complicated mapping like flattening of nested objects or combining 2 fields to a single field.

+** If you need to handle complicated mapping, then best to use existing libraries out there. **

 ## TODO

 1. Handle multiple files